aws-observability/aws-otel-lambda/sample-apps/python-lambda/README.md

 - `run.sh` will compile AOT layer in local and publish both AOT layer and Sample app to personal account.
 If no need Sample app, use `./run.sh -t layer.yml`
 - To publish AOT layer to other regions use `-r`, for example `./run.sh -r us-west-2`
 - Query the layer ARN by `./run.sh -l`.
 If want to query the layer ARN in region us-east-1, use `./run.sh -l -r us-east-1`(suppose you have built and published AOT layer in this region)
+- Once AOT layer is obtained, no need to redo step #1 unless you want to upgrade AOT to the latest version.
+- Lambda layer is regionalized, cannot consume layer across region.

 ### Step 2.
 Enable AOT auto-instrumentation for your lambda function